 By Sandy Kamen Wisniewski

 Sandy, who was diagnosed with ET at the age of 14, wrote a personal essay entitled “I Couldn’t Stop Shaking” for Woman’s Day magazine in 2001.
 Now, she shares her story of living with ET – and the stories of others – in her book.
 Also included within this book is a medical chapter written by Peter A. LeWitt, MD, a movement disorder neurologist.
+Available in paperback for $13.46.
 Buy it on Amazon.

 Essential Tremor: The Facts